craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes Aug 01 22.md

 ### Darnt Hillkeep

-[[Baron Jammu]] is awaiting the arrival of the misfits, and will collect a day of rest from them if they stay the night in her territory.
+[[Baron Jammu]] is awaiting the arrival of the misfits, and will collect a day of rent from them if they stay the night in her territory.

 ### The Golden City